 Creating a website color scheme is an important and exciting aspect to web design!
 Color is a key component of your business’s branding, and also helps communicate important messaging to users as they interact with your site.
 Because of this, color selection is something that should always be carefully planned and tested.

-There are lots of best practices and elements of color schemes you should consider before implementing something new on your site (or your client’s).
+There are lots of best practices and elements of website color schemes you should consider before implementing something new on your site (or your client’s).
 In this article, I’ll dive into:

 It may seem obvious, but it’s important to know what you’re starting with in regards to the brand.
 Before getting too far, make sure you know if you’re working with an established brand color scheme or if you’re starting from scratch.
 You’d be surprised how often this can be overlooked in the discovery phase, so it’s definitely something to confirm with your client.

-Pro-tip: To avoid any surprises down the road, try using a client questionnaire that covers everything you need to know about the brand and existing color schemes.
+Pro-tip: To avoid any surprises down the road, try using a client questionnaire that covers everything you need to know about the brand and existing web design color schemes.
 These 9 essential questions (plus a free template!) will help you start off on the right foot.

 A major goal of branding is to be easily recognizable, and color plays a huge role in that.
 Whether you’re working with an established brand or starting from the beginning, the colors you choose have an impact when distinguishing yourself from competitors.
 The brand represents the business, and how it’s perceived in the market.